-On Thursday, The Queen officially prorogued Parliament which marked the end of the 2015-2017 Parliamentary session.
-As part of the prorogation, the giving of Royal Assent takes place for bills that have been passed by both houses.
+As part of the prorogation of Parliament, the giving of Royal Assent takes place for bills that have been passed by both houses.
 This is because prorogation signals the end of all parliamentary business, meaning if a bill isn’t passed into law by this point, it may not be carried on into the next Parliament.

 Once Black Rod has summoned the House of Commons to the bar of the House of Lords, the Clerk of the Crown announces the title of each bill awaiting Royal Assent.
 The Clerk of the Parliaments then turns towards the bar and says ‘La Reyne le veult‘.

 With its century-old traditions and odd customs, it is not too surprising that Acts of Parliment are confirmed in Norman French.
 A literal translation of La Reyne le veult is ‘The Queen wishes it’.